ozyurtf/cpu-scheduler/README.md

 In addition, when threads are implemented in the kernel, which has already the right infrastructure (e.g., built-in data structures such as process & thread control blocks, algorithms for process & thread scheduling, synchronization systems, etc.), for managing threads, no runtime system is needed in each process.
 Because programs can directly interface with the services provided by the kernel without needing an additional runtime system.

-If the threads are implemented in the user-space using a library, however, all these services that could be provided by the kernel have to be implemented in the user-space.
-In that case, a runtime system will be needed.
+If the threads would be implemented in the user-space using a library, however, all these services that could normally be provided by the kernel would have to be implemented in the user-space.
+In that case, a runtime system would be be needed.

 And the advantages of implementing threads in the kernel are: